dshea/christmasList/README.md

 * can't choose yourself
 * participants give one gift only
 * participants receive one gift only
+* can't give to person giving to you

 # Get a copy of the git repository